 - 12 percent hydroxyproline

 - 10 percent glutamic acid

 - 9 percent alanine

 One of the most valuable amino acids we get from gelatin is glycine.
 Glycine, in addition to other amino acids like proline, is what comprises collagen, which is critical for giving connective tissue throughout the body its strength and durability.

 Glycine is also important for our ability to naturally detoxify ourselves of heavy metal chemicals or toxic substances we come into contact with through our diet and environment.

 Consuming plenty of glycine has been tied to better glutathione production, which is one the of the most important liver-cleansing detoxifiers we have, helping clean our blood and usher harmful substance out of the body.

-In addition to supplying glycine, gelatin contains proline, which has some of the following benefits: (11)
+In addition to supplying glycine, gelatin contains a high amount of proline, which has some of the following benefits:

 - works with glycine to form collagen and connective tissues